 Centers are typically held on two Wednesdays per month, in place of specials.
 You can bet I’ll be coming in again as the year goes on!

 The birthday festivities continued today for Alan, as he celebrated his 6th birthday with family!

-A joint, Blaze-themed party was held at Grandma Debbie’s for both Alan and Tyler.
-Alan’s cousins Mariah, Dominic, and Carleigh also came over to celebrate, and they even posed for a nice picture (below).
+A joint, Blaze-themed party was held at Grandma Debbie’s for both Alan and Tyler (who turned 5).
+Carleigh, Mariah, and Dominic were also there to celebrate, and they even posed for a nice picture (below).

-The highlight of Alan’s day — and mine too when I saw Alan’s reaction — was receiving the Stellosphere (Miles From Tomorrowland).
+The highlight of Alan’s day was receiving the Stellosphere (Miles From Tomorrowland).
 Alan had been asking for the Stellosphere for months and could barely contain his excitement when he opened it.
 That’s not to say he was surprised, though — he knew exactly what the gift was after examining it and shaking it days before. 🙂